Posted 9 a.m. Wednesday, Oct. 7, 2020

 King, a native of Toronto, is applying to medical schools and hoping to progress in his career.
 His interest in medicine blossomed at UWL, where he majored in clinical laboratory science and minored in chemistry.

-The CLS program shaped King in a number of ways — from the knowledge instilled by his professors to the real-world experience gained from clinical lab work.
+— from the knowledge instilled by his professors to the real-world experience gained from clinical lab work.

 “It was a great major, and in terms of teachers and faculty, Dr. (Michael) Lazzari and Kari Johnson were really instrumental,” King says.
 “In your basic labs on campus, you’re kind of doing your own thing, and you’re only responsible for a grade.
 But when you’re a lab scientist, you’re responsible for someone else’s health and wellbeing.”